WELCOME TO DEATH POSITIVE DC

 to build community and connect with others

-to help normalize death as a part of life
+to normalize death as a part of life

 to gather for death cafes, book clubs, art exhibits, movies, workshops, and other activities designed to explore death

 to talk about pet/animal death and grief

 to find out about events going on in or near DC

-Death Positive DC welcomes people who are very comfortable talking about death as well as people who have anxiety around death and may be having their very first conversations about this subject.
+Death Positive DC welcomes people who are comfortable talking about death as well as people who have anxiety around death and may be having their very first conversation about it.
 Wherever you are on that spectrum, you are welcome to participate as much or as little as you want.

 Connect with Death Positive DC

 I have been fascinated by death since childhood.
 Death has been a big part of my life, so it feels normal and natural for me to think and talk about it.

 I created Death Positive DC on May 15, 2017 because I couldn't find many (or any) death positive happenings in my area.
-I knew there were others who felt the same as I do...it was just a matter of finding ways to connect with those people.
+I knew there were others who feel the same as I do...it was just a matter of finding ways to connect with those people.

 Death Positive DC is a grassroots effort and a true labor of love.
 I--along with hundreds of people who have joined me--are building a community of kind, caring, curious, smart, open-minded, and warm-hearted people whose common ground is a desire and willingness to talk about death.

 In September of 2016, I attended an end-of-life doula training workshop with the International End-of-Life Doula Association.
 My plan was to start work as an end-of-life doula, but I quickly discovered a different path.
 Creating safe and comfortable spaces (online and in-person) for people to explore death--that is where my work is.